MatteoMagnini/phd-course-low-rank-approaches/README.md

 The recommended version of python is 3.10.0 or above.

+## 1.1 Running the code
+To reproduce the results, you can run the following commands:
+- `python -m setup.py analyse_datset` performs a preliminary analysis on the original dataset and then applies PCA.
+It also generates all the plots included in this document (and others that are not included).
+- `python -m setup.py classification` performs the classification task giving the results reported in the document.

 # 2. Dataset
 The dataset used in this project is the [Taiwanese Bankruptcy Dataset](https://archive.ics.uci.edu/ml/datasets/Taiwanese+Bankruptcy+Prediction).
 Unfortunately, it seems that UCI has some issues with their website, so the dataset is not available at the moment.